How to Clean a Cast Iron Sink: 8 Methods (with Pictures)

-Cast iron sinks are very durable and can last several generations if you take care of them properly.
-Cast iron sinks have a very hard white porcelain coating that shines and looks nice, but it is easily scratched and invites stains and smudges.
+Cast iron sinks are very durable and can last several generations if you care for them properly.
+They have a tough white porcelain coating that shines and looks nice, but it is easily scratched and invites stains and smudges.
 If you inherited the sink, you might not know the best way to clean it without scratching it and causing permanent damage.

 We will go over several steps you can take to get your cast iron sink looking like new.

 When cleaning your cast iron sink, avoid using acidic cleaners, powdered abrasive cleaners, wire brushes, or steel wool.
 They can discolor the porcelain or cause scratches, which can be difficult to remove.

 The 8 Methods for Cleaning Your Cast Iron Sink